hyperledger-labs/fabric-token-sdk/docs/design.md

 - It adopts the `UTXO model`.
 In the UTXO model, a direct acyclic graph reflects the movements of the assets.
   Nodes are token transactions.
 Edges are transaction outputs.
 Each new token transaction consumes some the UTXOs and create new ones.
 - Key-Management via `Wallets`.
-A Wallet contains a set of `secret keys` and keep track of the list of unspent outputs `owned` by those keys.
+A Wallet contains a set of `secret keys` and keeps track of the list of unspent outputs `owned` by those keys.
-- It supports `multplie privacy levels`: from a `plain` instantiation, where everything is in the clear on the ledger, to `Zero Knowledge-based` instantiations that will obfuscate the content of the ledger while enforcing the required invariants
+- It supports `multplie privacy levels`: from a `plain` instantiation, where everything is in the clear on the ledger, to `Zero Knowledge-based` instantiations that will obfuscate the content of the token transactions on the ledger while enforcing the required invariants
   (see [drivers](./drivers.md) for more information).
-- It allows the developers to write their own `Services` on top of the Token SDK API to deliver customised components for token-based applications.
+- It allows developers to write their own `Services` on top of the Token SDK API to deliver customised components for token-based applications.

 ## The Token SDK Stack